quarkus-qe/quarkus-test-suite/README.md

 * security-modules: cover all security stuff like OAuth, JWT, OpenId, Keycloak etc
 * messaging-modules: is focus on brokers as Kafka or Artemis-AMQP
 * monitor-modules: talk about metrics and tracing
-* sql-db-modules: is focus on SQL world, Panache, Hibernate, raw SQL etc
+* sql-db-modules: is focus on SQL world, Panache, Narayana, raw SQL etc.
 * nosql-db-modules: is focus on noSQL or schemaless DBs as MongoDB
+* hibernate-modules: is focused on Hibernate implementation of Jakarta Data, Jakarta JPA and other Hibernate libraries
 * spring-modules: is focus on Spring world
 * quarkus-cli-tests: enable Quarkus command client test